spec-framework/documentation/output/book.md

 &nbsp;

-###2\.3\.  the *layouting* method <sub>\(the MVP Presenter\)</sub>
+###2\.3\.  the *layout* method <sub>\(the MVP Presenter\)</sub>
 <a name="subsec_layout"></a>

 This method specifies the layout of the different widgets in the UI\.It also specifies how a widget reacts when the window is resized\.

-For the same UI multiple layouts can be described, and when the UI is built a specific layout can be specified\.If no specific layout is given, the layouting method returned by the lookup mechanism will be used\.
+For the same UI multiple layouts can be described, and when the UI is built a specific layout to use can be specified\.If no such specific layout is given, the following lookup mechanism will be used to obtain the layout method:

-The lookup mechanism search on class side in the whole class hierarchy for a method with the pragma *<spec: \#default>*\.If multiple exists, the first one found will be used\.If none is found and only one method has the pragma *<spec>*, this method is used\.Otherwise an error is raised\.
+1. Search on class side, throughout the whole class hierarchy, for a method with the pragma *<spec: \#default>*\.
+2. If multiple such methods exist, the first one found is used\.
+3. If none such methods exist and if there is exactly one method with the pragma *<spec>*, this method is used\.
+4. No layout method is found, an error is raised\.
+&nbsp;

 This method is on class side because it returns a value that usually is the same for all the instances\.Put differently, usually all the instances of the same user interface have the same layout and hence this can be considered as being a class\-side accessor for a class variable\.Note that the lookup for the spec method to use starts on instance side, which allows a UI to have a more specific layout depending on the state of the instance\.